-Any undergraduate student may appeal for variations in the general education requirements and other universitywide academic regulations by submitting a typed petition to the Committee on Undergraduate Petitions.
+Any undergraduate student may appeal for variations in the general education requirements and other university-wide academic regulations by submitting a typed petition to the Committee on Undergraduate Petitions.

 Petitions must be accompanied by supporting statements or other documentary evidence which the student judges pertinent to the petition.
-Petitions should be addressed to the Committee on Undergraduate Petitions, in care of the Registrar, and should include the student's name, student number, address, major, class, telephone number, and name of adviser.
+Petitions should be addressed to the Committee on Undergraduate Petitions, in care of the Registrar.
 A petition form is available in the Office of Records and Registration and online.